StanfordVL/b1k-baselines/tutorials/openpi.md

 ## Pi0

-This toturial provides a simplest version instruction to finetune Pi0 on the 2025 BEHAVIOR-1K Challenge dataset.
+This tutorial provides a simplest version instruction to finetune Pi0 on the 2025 BEHAVIOR-1K Challenge dataset.

 ### Repo Clone